 - Distribution of KANAWA, three pages Paddle Canada member news, contained within each issue of Rapid Media’s Paddling Magazine;

-- Maintain an accurate record of certification for course participants and instructor members;
+- Maintain an accurate record of certification for course participants, instructor members, and instructor trainers;

 - Provide leadership opportunities for the development and growth of Paddle Canada instructor and certification programs;